gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ).launch()
 ```

-Tip: While the response is streaming, the "Submit" button turns into a "Stop" button that can be used to stop the generator function.
-You can customize the appearance and behavior of the "Stop" button using the `stop_btn` parameter.
+While the response is streaming, the "Submit" button turns into a "Stop" button that can be used to stop the generator function.
+You can customize the appearance of the "Stop" button using the `stop_btn` parameter.

+Tip: Even though you are yielding the latest message at each iteration, Gradio only sends the "diff" of each message, which reduces latency and data consumption over your network.

 ## Customizing the Chat UI